Decoding of (Interleaved) Generalized Goppa Codes: Code Parameters

-For a fixed code length $n$, the degree~$m$ of the extension field can be reduced according to \eqref{eq:generalized_length} by increasing the maximum degree~$l$ of the code locators in $\cL$.
+For GGCs and a fixed code length $n$, the degree~$m$ of the extension field can be reduced according to \eqref{eq:generalized_length} by increasing the maximum degree~$l$ of the code locators in $\cL$.
 By additionally fixing the degree~$r$ of the Goppa polynomial, the lower bound on the minimum distance $d_{\mathrm{sep}}$ is reduced by the factor of~$l$, according to~\cref{col:distanceWild}.
 Keeping instead $d_{\mathrm{sep}}$ fixed, the degree $r$ must be increased to $r=\ceil{(l\cdot d_{\mathrm{sep}}-1)/{2}}$.
-The dimension $k$ is calculated by $n-mr$ and is therefore smaller for a higher degree of~$r$.
+The lower bound on the dimension $k$ is calculated by $n-mr$ and is therefore smaller for a higher degree of~$r$.
+The specialty of GGCs is that the code length $n$ can be greater than the size of the extension field.
+Table \ref{tab:codeparameters} also shows the corresponding public key size of \textit{Classic McEliece} \cite{ClassicMcElieceNIST}, which is the Niederreiter's dual version of the original McEliece cryptosystem and currently a finalist of the NIST competition for post-quantum key encapsulation mechanisms \cite{computer_security_division_round_2017}.
+The cryptosystem is efficient in encoding and decoding, but it has a large public key size, which is a drawback in computation time and storage space.
+The public key~$\mathbf{T}$ is determined by the systematic form of $\H_\mathrm{bin}=(\mathbf{I}_{n-k} \; | \; \mathbf{\mathbf{T}})$ and has size $|\mathsf{pk}|=(nmr-m^2r^2)/8$ bytes.